magentabusiness/magentabusiness.github.io/docs/samples/nettrartu-x/tutorial.md

 <br><br>
 ![copy_941957077](https://user-images.githubusercontent.com/61634031/133837072-8340491f-ea35-4204-91e1-7d513641d7bb.png)

-## ThingsBoard configuration
+## IoT Hub configuration

-This step contains instructions that are necessary to connect your device to ThingsBoard.
+This step contains instructions that are necessary to connect your device to IoT Hub.

-Sign up ThingsBoard Web UI as [live-demo](https://demo.thingsboard.io/signup).
-See [Live Demo](https://thingsboard.io/docs/user-guide/install/installation-options/?ceInstallType=liveDemo) page for more details how to get your account.
+Sign up IoT Hub Web UI as [live-demo](https://iothub.magenta.at/).
+See [Live Demo](/docs/user-guide/install/installation-options/?ceInstallType=liveDemo) page for more details how to get your account.

 ### Device